Mark D. Baute Trial Practice and Case Summaries

 Hughes Electronics v.
 Insurance Carrier / Defense Contractor:

-Lead trial counsel for plaintiff Hughes Electronics in a $30,000,000 case involving the disputed ownership of an over-funded deferred compensation plan in the context of the 1997 billion dollar reverse merger transaction between Hughes Electronics and Raytheon Company.
+Lead trial counsel for plaintiff Hughes Electronics in a $30,000,000 case involving the disputed ownership of an over-funded deferred compensation plan in the context of a billion dollar reverse merger transaction between Hughes Electronics and Raytheon Company.
 The defendants relinquished control of $5,000,000 in cash on the eve of trial, and further agreed to relinquish control of the plan’s residual proceeds (approximately $25,000,000) to the plaintiff, Hughes Electronics, also on the eve of trial.
-(Opposing Counsel — Paul, Weiss and Meserve, Mumper and Hughes).
+(Opposing counsel: Paul, Weiss, Rifkind, Wharton & Garrison; Meserve, Mumper & Hughes LLP)

 Gunderson v.
 Gruys:

-Plaintiff’s counsel in four week jury trial against tax lawyer defendant.
+Plaintiff’s counsel in a four week jury trial against tax lawyer defendant.
 This trial was handled by both of the firm’s name partners because the case involved twenty-five pending felony counts on related issues and a cross-complaint seeking $20,000,000 in damages.
-The claims against the tax lawyer involved breach of fiduciary duty and fraud involving the tax lawyer’s theft of funds in connection with 2003 tax planning emanating out of the plaintiff’s decision to consumate a $45,000,000 sale transaction involving the remainder of his business.
-The jury came back with a unanimous 12-0 vote in favor of the plaintiff on all claims, and all defenses, a verdict of $11,200,000 on all of the plaintiff’s claims and a complete rejection of the entirety of the cross-complaint.
-(Defense counsel: Sheppard, Mullin, Richter & Hampton LLP).
+The claims against the tax lawyer involved breach of fiduciary duty and fraud involving the tax lawyer’s theft of funds in connection with tax planning emanating out of the plaintiff’s decision to consummate a $45,000,000 sale transaction involving the remainder of his business.
+The jury came back with an 11-1 vote in favor of the plaintiff on all claims, and all defenses, a verdict of $11,200,000 on all of the plaintiff’s claims and a complete rejection of the entirety of the cross-complaint.
+(Opposing counsel: Sheppard, Mullin, Richter & Hampton LLP).

 RNC v.
 Oakwood:

 Lead defense counsel in a tortious interference and unfair competition case between two privately held money management firms.
-Baute & Tidus took the case over from Latham & Watkins, obtained a reversal of a trial court ruling through a peremptory writ of mandate, in which the Court of Appeal ordered the trial court to reverse itself and enter judgment on behalf of the firm’s client.
+Baute Crochetiere & Hartley LLP took the case over from Latham & Watkins, obtained a reversal of a trial court ruling through a peremptory writ of mandate, in which the Court of Appeal ordered the trial court to reverse itself and enter judgment on behalf of the firm’s client.
 Defeated the opponent’s Petition for Review with the California Supreme Court and successfully opposed the defendant’s appeal of the underlying judgment.
-(Opposing counsel –Gibson, Dunn & Crutcher).
+(Opposing counsel: Gibson, Dunn & Crutcher).

 Technology Executive v.
 Publicly Traded Technology Company: